 netsh advfirewall firewall add rule name="Dundas BI 8000" dir=in action=allow protocol=TCP localport=8000

 Now you can take the Public DNS name you noted above and open it in any browser along with the port on which Dundas BI is installed (http://Public_DNS:port_number).
 For example:

 You can also set up your own custom domain for easier access using a friendly URL.
 To do so you will need to register your domain name using the Elastic IP you created for the VPC by adding that Elastic IP to your DNS server.
 You can find more details about Routing Traffic to an EC2 Instance.

 Since the instance is now exposed for external access, we strongly recommend that you configure Dundas BI to use SSL (HTTPS) using the certificate authority of your choice.
 More information on installing certificates can be found in the article Configuring Internet Server Certificates (IIS 7).

 6. Configure load balancing

 Dundas BI can be load-balanced across multiple servers by installing it on multiple EC2 instances and pointing each instance to the same Dundas BI application database.
-For more information, see the article Managing server groups and the relevant Amazon documentation:
+For more information, see the articles Deploying Dundas BI as a server farm and Managing server groups and the relevant Amazon documentation: